 They probably didn't have tours in those days, but they do now — seven days a week.
 Ferry options to the island include Oban to Craignure, or shorter journeys from Lochaline to Fishnish and Kilchoan to Tobermory, though the latter two involve a longer drive if you're coming from the south.

 6. Skye — heritage of a wild island

-Talisker is the only whisky produced on Skye — with trademark smokiness that perfectly captures its rugged, windswept homeland.
+Talisker — with trademark smokiness that perfectly captures its rugged, windswept homeland.
 Set on the shores of Loch Harport, distillery visitors can enjoy dramatic views of the Cuillins, a rocky mountain range that dominates the island.
 Distillery tours aren't available on Sundays during May so time your visit with perfection to avoid disappointment.

 If you've got time to fit in the slightly longer journey, complete your island whisky tour with a trip to Abhainn Dearg Distillery (that's red river in English) in north west Harris.
 Opened in 2008, it's the first legal distillery in the Outer Hebrides since 1829.
 Tours are moderately priced and run from Monday to Saturday during the summer (they do gin too - so don't miss your chance for a perfect island G&T).
 If the weather's right, take a trip to the nearby Uig Bay beach for unspoilt beauty and acres of golden sand.